openvswitch/ovs/INSTALL.md

 Vagrant
 -------

-Requires: Vagrant and a compatible hypervisor
+Requires: Vagrant (version 1.7.0 or later) and a compatible hypervisor

 You must bootstrap and configure the sources (steps are in "Building and Installing Open vSwitch for Linux, FreeBSD or NetBSD" above) before